Big deals, sharp suits and intense competition

-Because of its reputation as the glamorous side of investment banking, mergers & acquisitions (M&A) is one of the most competitive sectors to break into.
+When people think of investment banking, it’s invariably the sharp-suited individuals working on big deals in the mergers & acquisitions (M&A) team.
+Because of its glamorous reputation, it is one of the most competitive sectors to break into.

 Roles and career paths

-There is a relatively straight route up the career ladder in M&A. You start out at analyst level for three years, move up to associate for three years, then vice president, director and managing director, although the job titles may vary depending on the bank.
+There is a relatively straight route up the career ladder in M&A. You start out at analyst level for three years, move up to associate for three years, then vice president, director (or executive director, depending on the bank) and managing director.
 Within those roles you have a chance to focus on sectors such as consumer, financials, oil and gas, or media and telecommunications.

 The more senior you get in M&A banking, the more you’ll deal face-to-face with clients.
 At the junior level you may attend client meetings with more senior bankers but mainly you’ll be focused on complex financial modelling and research to compile the ‘pitch book’ – the document the firm uses to outline its ideas on which companies a client should buy or sell to.

-As an analyst, your key tasks will also include working on these client service presentations, largely for M&A deals, but occasionally for initial public offerings.
+As an analyst, your key tasks will also include working on these client service presentations.
 A lot of this will involve building a financial model, valuing a company or benchmarking it against its peers.

 It is only later that you step away from the number crunching.
-The key difference between an analyst and an associate is that you take on more responsibility for the transactions and projects.
+The key difference between an analyst and an associate is that an associate takes a little more responsibility for the transactions and projects.